Nico Minoru: Alex Wilder

 In the first volume, Nico and Alex share a brief relationship.
 She kisses him for the first time during the Runaways' attempted rescue of Molly Hayes; it is later revealed Alex was Nico's first kiss.
 She kisses and expresses love for Alex after he saves her from the vampire Topher; it is generally accepted that Nico and Alex are a couple at this point.
 Despite her professed love for Alex, Nico chooses to side with the Runaways after Alex reveals his plan to bring her to the Gibborim's new world with her parents, firmly establishing her dedication to the team and her strength of character.
 However, despite the betrayal, Nico demonstrates willingness to forgive when she unsuccessfully tries to resurrect Alex, and states that even though Alex was a traitor, he did not deserve death.
 In Mystic Arena set in volume one, she still misses and loves him.
 During the events of Avengers Undercover, Alex is resurrected by Daimon Hellstrom to become Nico's tutor in battle strategy.
 She reminiscences her past affection for him; however, it's now replaced with murder daydreams of him and annoyance of his attempts to flirt with her.
 She tells him "what we used to be, that's dead".
 After Chase was injured in battle and left comatose, she is devastated and blamed herself.
 Nico momentarily gave up being good as it kept turning out wrong and hurt people she loves.
-She decided to 'do the wrong thing' in order to feel good, and briefly rekindled her romance with Alex before he betrayed her.Avengers Undercover #8 And once again, they went their separate ways as she fought alongside the superheroes whereas Alex joined the super-villainous team, Young Masters.
+She decided to 'do the wrong thing' in order to feel good, and briefly rekindled her romance with Alex before he betrayed her.Avengers Undercover #8.
+Marvel Comics.
+And once again, they went their separate ways as she fought alongside the superheroes whereas Alex joined the super-villainous team, Young Masters.